talJoffeExelate/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3a_committer.md

 More formally: the last parent element of a path which is `__base` sets the base for relative paths created underneath it.

+## Alternate Design, the Netflix "Staging" Committer

+Ryan Blue, of Netflix, Submitted an alternate committer, one which has a number of appealing features

+* Doesn't have any requirements of the destination object store, not even a need for a consistency layer.
+* Overall a simpler design.
+* Known to work.

+The final point is not to be underestimated, especially given the need to be resilient to the various failure modes which may arise.

+It works by writing all data to the local filesystem, uploading as multipart PUT requests at the end of each task, finalizing the PUT in the job commit.

+The core algorithm is as follows:

+1. The destination directory for output (e.g. `FileOutputFormat` and subclasses) is a local file:// reference.
+1. Task commit initiates the multipart PUT to the destination object store.
+1. A list of every pending PUT for task is persisted to a single file within a consistent, cluster-wide filesystem.
+For Netflix, that is HDFS.
+1. The job committer reads the pending file list for every committed task, and finalizes the commits.

+### Performance

+Compared to the previous proposal, henceforth the "magic" committer, this committer, the "staging committer", adds the extra overhead of uploading each file at the end of every task.
+This is an `O(data)` operation; it can be parallelized, but is bounded by the bandwidth from compute node to S3, as well as the write/IOP capacity of the destination shard of S3.
+If many tasks complete at or near the same time, there may be a peak of bandwidth load slowing down the upload.

+Time to commit will be the same, and, given the Netflix committer has already implemented the paralellization logic here, a time of `O(files/threads)`.

+### Resilience

+There's already a lot of code in the task and job commits to handle failure.

+Any failure in a commit triggers a best-effort abort/revert of the commit actions for a task/job.

+As far as the original code is concerned. the failures which can arise are

+#### Failure during task execution

+All data is written to local temporary files;
+these need to be cleaned up.

+#### Failure during task commit

+A task failure during the upload process will result in the list of pending multipart PUTs to *not#### be persisted to the cluster filesystem.
+This window is smaller than the entire task execution, but still potentially significant, at least for large uploads.
+If the data for each pending PUT were to be saved to a separate file, then they would be discoverable and more easily cancelled.
+This would still leave the incompleted uploads still in progress at the time of the PUT.

+#### Explicit Task abort

+Task will delete all local data, rather than upload to the object store.

+#### Failure to communicate with S3 during data upload

+If the upload to S3 fails for one or more files, and retries do not succeed, then a best-effor cleanup could ber attempted for any successful S3 PUTs; all local data call be deleted.
+It's hard to envisage a failure in PUTs which do not also translate into a failure of DELETE operations.

+#### Explicit Job Abort

+All in-progress tasks are aborted and cleaned up.
+The pending commit data of all completed tasks can be loaded, the PUT requests aborted.

+#### Executor failure before Job Commit

+Consider entire job lost; rerun required.
+All pending requests for the job will need to be identified and cancelled;

+#### Executor failure during Job Commit

+PUT requests which have been finalized will be persisted, those which have not been finalized will remain outstanding.
+As the data for all the commits will be in the cluster FS, it will be possible for a cleanup to load these and abort them.

+#### Job failure prior to commit

+* Consider the entire job lost.
+* Executing tasks will not complete, and in aborting, delete local data.
+* Tasks which have completed will have pending commits.
+These will need to be identified and cancelled.

+#### Overall Resilience

+1. The only time that incomplete work will appear in the destination directory is if the job commit operation fails partway through.
+1. There's a risk of leakage of local filesystem data; this will need to be managed in the response to a task failure.
+1. There's a risk of uncommitted multipart PUT operations remaining outstanding, operations which will run up bills until cancelled. (as indeed, so does the Magic Committer).

+For cleaning up PUT commits, as well as scheduled GC of uncommitted writes, we may want to consider having job setup list and cancel all pending commits to the destination directory, on the assumption that these are from a previous incomplete operation.
+(It may seem pessimistic to assume a previous failure, but this is why PCs always turn their fan on on booting: they assume they crashed and need to cool the CPUs down).

+### Integration

+The initial import will retain access to the Amazon S3 client which can be obtained from an instance of `S3AFileSystem`, so will share authentication and other configuration options.

+Full integration must use an instance of `S3AFileSystem.WriteOperationHelper`, which supports the operations needed for multipart uploads.
+This is critical to keep ensure S3Guard is included in the operation path, alongside our logging and metrics.

+The committer should be able to persist data via an array'd version of the single file JSON data structure `org.apache.hadoop.fs.s3a.commit.PersistentCommitData`.
+Serialized object data has too many vulnerabilities to be trusted when someone party could potentially create a malicious object stream read by the job committer.

+### Testing

+The code contribution already has a set of mock tests which simulate failure conditions, as well as one using the MiniMR cluster.
+This puts it ahead of the "Magic Committer" in terms of test coverage.

+We can extend the protocol integration test lifted from `org.apache.hadoop.mapreduce.lib.output.TestFileOutputCommitter` to test various state transitions of the commit mechanism.

+No doubt we will need to implement some more integration tests; as usual a focus on execution time and cost and cost will be constraints.